JavohirTF7/algorithm/README.md

 # algorithm
-I solve algorithm problems with python
+We solve algorithmic problems in python.